meilisearch/documentation/reference/under_the_hood/prefix.md

 # Prefix Search

-In MeiliSearch, **the search is possible even with a single letter sent**.
+In MeiliSearch, **you can perform a search with only a single letter as your query**.
+This is because we follow the philosophy of **prefix search**.

-A prefix search is when the documents sorting starts by comparing your search query with the start of each word in your dataset.

-All words beginning with this letter are added to the [bucket sort](/reference/under_the_hood/bucket_sort.md), and then the other [ranking rules](/learn/core_concepts/relevancy.md) are applied.
+Prefix search is when document sorting starts by comparing the search query against the beginning of each word in your dataset.
+All documents with words that match the query term are added to the [bucket sort](/reference/under_the_hood/bucket_sort.md), before the [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) are applied sequentially.

+In other words, prefix search means that it's not necessary to type a word in its entirety to find documents containing that word—you can just type the first one or two letters.

+Note that prefix search is only performed on the last word in a search query—prior words must be typed out fully in order to get accurate results.

 ::: note
-Searching by prefix has a significant impact on search time.
-The shorter the word, the more possible matches in the documents increase.
+Searching by prefix (rather than using complete words) has a significant impact on search time.
+The shorter the query term, the more possible matches in the dataset.
 :::

 ### Example